DinoChiesa/ApigeeEdge-Java-Hashcash/Readme.md

 </JavaCallout>
 ```

+This one performs the same verification, but uses the SHA-256 hash function.
+The
+sender (client?) would need to know apriori that the hash function to use is SHA-256.

 ### Additional Notes

 Consider whether you should configure your API Proxy to cache the
 Hashcash, and reject any repeated hashcash values.

-If you include the date check (this is the default behavior, and is
-recommended) in the hashcash verification, then you have protection
+The implicit timestamp check in the hashcash verification provides protection
-against replay attacks due to the date, and you may not need the cache
+against replay attacks.
+For this reason, you may not need the cache
 check, if the date skew window is small enough.
 In any case the cache
 TTL can be relatively low, as long as it is larger than the time skew
 allowance.